 Introduction to GLAM

-GLAM was built to help Mozillians answer their data questions without needing data analysis or coding skills.
-It contains a visualization layer meant to answer most "easy" questions about how a probe or metric has changed over build ids and releases.
+GLAM was built to help Mozillians answer most "easy" questions about how a probe or metric has changed over build ids and releases.

 GLAM is one of several high-level data tools that we provide at Mozilla.
 For more information, see Tools for Data Analysis.